-5.6.1 Policy statements: general principles

-The Board will from time to time agree and approve Policy statements/procedures which will apply to all or specific groups of staff employed by the Trust.
+- 5.6.1 Policy statements: general principles - The Board will from time to time agree and approve policy statements/procedures which will apply to all or specific groups of staff employed by the Trust.
 The decisions to approve such policies and procedures will be recorded in an appropriate Board minute and will be deemed where appropriate to be an integral part of the Trust's Standing Orders and Standing Financial Instructions.

-5.6.2 Specific Policy statements

-Notwithstanding the application of SO 5.6.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following Trust Policy statements, both of which will have effect as if incorporated in these Standing Orders:
+- 5.6.2 Specific Policy statements - Notwithstanding the application of SO 5.6.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following Trust Policy statements, both of which will have effect as if incorporated in these Standing Orders:

-- the Business Conduct Policy and Guidance: Interests, Gifts, Hospitality & Sponsorship - the Disciplinary Policy & Procedure
+- The Standards of Business Conduct Policy

+- the Disciplinary Policy and Procedures
-5.6.3 Standing Financial Instructions

-Standing Financial Instructions adopted by the Board in accordance with the Financial Regulations will have effect as if incorporated in these Standing Orders.
+- 5.6.3 Standing Financial Instructions - Standing Financial Instructions adopted by the Board in accordance with the Financial Regulations will have effect as if incorporated in these Standing Orders.

-5.6.4 Specific guidance

-Notwithstanding the application of SO 5.6.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following guidance and any other issued by the Secretary of State for Health:
+- 5.6.4 Specific guidance - Notwithstanding the application of SO 5.6.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following guidance and any other issued by the Secretary of state:

 - Caldicott Guardian 1997

 - Human Rights Act 1998

 - Freedom of Information Act 2000

-6. DECLARATION AND REGISTER OF INTERESTS
+6.0 DECLARATION AND REGISTER OF INTERESTS